Can You Have A Yeast Infection Without Discharge? | Essential Insights

 3. Limit Antibiotic Use: Only take antibiotics when necessary and as prescribed by your healthcare provider.

-4. Manage Blood Sugar Levels: For those with diabetes, keeping blood sugar levels stable can help prevent infections.
+4. Manage Blood Sugar Levels: For those with diabetes, keeping blood sugar levels stable can help lower infection risk.

 5. Practice Good Hygiene: Regular bathing and proper wiping techniques after using the restroom can help maintain balance.